Consonance Is A Combination Of Tones That

 Consonance and dissonance are powerful tools for creating emotional impact in music.
 Consonant harmonies often evoke feelings of peace, tranquility, and resolution, while dissonant harmonies can evoke feelings of tension, anxiety, and unease.

 The emotional impact of consonance and dissonance is not simply a matter of individual preference.
 There is evidence to suggest that certain harmonies have a universal emotional resonance.
-For example, studies have shown that major chords are generally perceived as happy or cheerful, while minor chords are generally perceived as sad or melancholic.
+As an example, studies have shown that major chords are generally perceived as happy or cheerful, while minor chords are generally perceived as sad or melancholic.
 These emotional associations may be rooted in the way these chords interact with our physiological responses, such as heart rate and breathing.

 The Future of Consonance